Back to all posts

 This takes time.
 You sit there waiting while it figures out what to keep.

-Claude Code compaction details Compaction triggers at ~95% capacity and summarizes everything — old and new context flattened together.
+Claude Code compaction details Compaction triggers at ~95% capacity and summarizes everything.
+Old and new context flattened together.
 See my pink colored bar at 60%?
 Getting up there 🫠

 Here’s the thing: compaction doesn’t selectively keep messages.
 It summarizes everything into a condensed form.
 Old context and new context get flattened together.
 Nuance disappears.
+That routing decision I’d made?
+Compaction flattened both the old and new approach into one summary.
+Claude couldn’t tell which one was current.

 If you’re hitting compaction regularly, you’ve already lost.
 The session is too long.